 There are now enough Soho Houses to make a small, phenomenally wealthy village.
-And by the looks of things, their latest venture – The Ned – might just be bigger than the entire thing.
+And yet The Ned – a hotel & restaurant hub in the City – might just be bigger than the entire thing.

-Taking over the Grade I listed former Midland Bank building in The City (designed by architect Edward ‘Ned’ Lutyens), it’s a whopping 320,000 sq ft, including seven (yes, seven) restaurants, two bars, two swimming pools (on the roof and indoors), a gym, a Cowshed spa, and over 250 plush bedrooms.
+Taking over the Grade I listed former Midland Bank building by Bank station (designed by architect Edward ‘Ned’ Lutyens), The Ned takes up a whopping 320,000 sq ft, packing in seven (yes, seven) restaurants, a bar, two swimming pools (on the roof and indoors), a gym, a Cowshed spa, and over 250 plush bedrooms.

-JUMP TO: RESTAURANTS | BARS | HOTEL
+JUMP TO: RESTAURANTS & BARS | HOTEL | MEMBERS’ CLUB

 RESTAURANTS AT THE NED

 On entering The Ned off Poultry, you’ll be ushered through the revolving doors by a pair of smartly turned out doormen into the grand, ground floor.
-Clad floor to ceiling in marble and African verdite (a forest green stone), it’s an awesome sight, with lofty, cathedral like ceilings, a domed skylight, and huge, double-height windows.
-There’s a host of original features restored from its previous life as the main banking hall – one of Lutyens’ descendants was drafted in to recreate the original lighting, and to the right as you enter, you can spot the chairman’s private elevator.
+Clad floor to ceiling in marble and African verdite (a forest green stone), it’s an awesome sight, with lofty, cathedral-like ceilings, a domed skylight, and huge, double-height windows.
+There’s a host of original features restored from its previous life as the main banking hall – one of Lutyens’ descendants was even drafted in to recreate the original lighting, and to the right as you enter, you can spot the chairman’s old private elevator.

-Housed in the former manager’s office, this sumptuous wood-panelled dining room is dedicated to the grill.
+Housed in the former bank manager’s office, this sumptuous wood-panelled dining room is dedicated to the grill.
 You’ll be able to see the menu working its way round the space, as almost everything is served from an old fashioned trolley, with fish filleted table-side and cocktails poured before your eyes…

 The Nickel Bar